 Photo courtesy of Vancouver Aquarium

-Canada's largest aquarium presides over the city's beloved Stanley Park and houses more than 50,000 creatures from penguins to sea otters and three-toed sloths.
-Don't miss the star turns by Izzy and Rogue, two charismatic female Steller sea lions: rescued animals who swoop gracefully underwater and bask on sun-warmed rocks.
-(BC has a robust population of these mammals, but they're endangered in Alaska and their numbers have dropped by 80 percent worldwide since 1980.)
-The aquarium goes beyond 3D in its theater, introducing mist, scents, winds, and even lightening.
-It's also the headquarters of Ocean Wise, a global conservation iniative dedicated to increasing the understanding, wonder, and appreciation of our seas (ocean.org).
-More than 1,300 restaurants across Canada have signed on now, including many elite Vancouver eateries.
+Presiding over Stanley Park, Canada’s largest aquarium houses more than 50,000 creatures, from penguins to sea otters to three-toed sloths.
+Don’t miss the star turns from the rescued Steller sea lions Izzy and Rogue, who swoop gracefully under the water and bask on sun-warmed rocks.
+Afterward, be sure to visit the theater, which goes beyond 3-D with mist, scents, wind, and even lightning.
+Adding substance to style, the aquarium is also the headquarters of Ocean Wise, a global conservation initiative dedicated to increasing the understanding, wonder, and appreciation of our seas.

 By Amanda Castleman, AFAR Local Expert